moschan/tehon/README.md

 # tehon
 simple and tiny style guide template

+This is an template that uses [hologram](http://trulia.github.io/hologram/) to build this style guide.